sg-c/alluxio-playground-docker/README.md

 * Performance testing.
 * Stress testing.

+# Project structure (directory layout) explanation

+When we deploy a cluster on a set of physical machines or EC2 instances from scratch, we need to deal with a few things:
+- profile the machines and get them ready (choose the CPU, Memroy, Disks, and connect them to the network)
+- install OS and necessary softwares that required by the framework (install centos, libfuse.so, ssh agent..., download alluxio tarball, created and set up directories and etc.)
+- start the framework and make sure it works with the most basic configurations (alluxio-start.sh all with default alluxio-site.properites)
+- change the configuration files and restart the framework for more advanced setup and integrations (HA, Kerberos integration and etc.)
+- execute commands or run jobs to verify the final configuration works

+With Docker virtualization, each above step is codified and reflected by files in the different directories.
+- `/component`: YAML files in this directory specify the container setup (network, volumes) for each component, and they are roughtly equivalent to machine profiling
+- `/dockerfile`: Dockerfiles in this directory specify the Docker images (i.e. what OS to use and software to install), and they can be treated as software installation
+- `/config`: files in this directory contain the "barebone" configurations for each framework
+- `/entrypoint`: together with files in `/config`, entrypoint.sh scripts in this directory start frameworks in the most basic mode
+- `/integration`: files in this directory are configuration files and scripts; they together simulate advanced setup and integration steps
+- `/scenarios`: files in this directory are organized by "use cases"; docker-compose.yml files in this directory put all together the frameworks used in a particular scenario to simulate sophiscated setup;
+`integrate.sh` files in this directory execute scripts from the `/integration` directory within containers to do integrations and bring frameworks to run in a more advanced mode

 # How to use this repo
 1. Create an EC2 instance on AWS
     * Instance type: c5.4xlarge